rstyczynski/OCI_notes/security/sss/sss_2.md

 # Shamir's Secret Sharing scheme - password split

 Shamir's Secret Sharing scheme allows to split parts of the secret among number of holders with ability to reconstruct it using defined subset of pieces.
 [First part](https://github.com/rstyczynski/OCI_notes/blob/main/security/sss/sss_1.md) of SSS article introduces the theory.
 [Second one](https://github.com/rstyczynski/OCI_notes/blob/main/security/sss/sss_2.md) presents how to create shares using regular tools.
-[Third one](https://github.com/rstyczynski/OCI_notes/blob/main/security/sss/sss_3.md) rebuilds the secret from subset of shares, and [the last one](https://github.com/rstyczynski/OCI_notes/blob/main/security/sss/sss_4.md) - supplies password to web page authentication.
+[Third one](https://github.com/rstyczynski/OCI_notes/blob/main/security/sss/sss_3.md) shows how to rebuild the secret from subset of shares, and [the last one](https://github.com/rstyczynski/OCI_notes/blob/main/security/sss/sss_4.md) - supplies password to web page authentication.

 Take a look at two selected SSS tools.
 Code was prepared on OSX with use of regular utilities and Python code.
 May be used at any regular system; all you potentially need to do - is to adjust packages install for your case.